 Regulations for the liquidation of limited companies can be found in the Limited Companies Act.
-Regulations for the liquidation of partnerships and non-registered partnerships can be found in the Partnerships Act.
+Regulations for the liquidation of partnerships and simple companies can be found in the Partnerships Act.
 The financial consequences come under the Income Tax Act.

-Liquidation is the winding up of a company where the assets (where needed) are converted into cash, debts are paid and any surplus is distributed.
+Liquidation is the winding up of a company where the assets (where needed) are converted into money, debts are paid and any surplus is distributed.

 When filing for bankruptcy is the only option left for a business owner, it pays to cut losses, initiate proceedings sooner rather than later, and move on to a new business project.